sailscastshq/sails-hook-mail/README.md

 ## Email Partners

-A big thank you to all our partners for their contributions and efforts in making Sails Mail development possible!
+A big thank you to all our partners for their contributions and efforts in making Sails Mail development possible.

 <div style="display: flex; gap: 30px;">
   <a href="https://mailtrap.io?utm_source=sails-hook-mail">